TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-snapshot-debugger.md

 # <-- Snapshot-Debugger-captures-are-incorrect-or-missing -->

 Sometimes even after enabling Application Insights Snapshot Debugger for your application, you still don’t see snapshots for exceptions, or they seem incorrect.
 There can be many different reasons why snapshots are not generated.
-Please see below recommended solutions:
+Please see below Recommended Steps:

-## **Recommended solutions**
+## **Recommended Steps**

 ### 1. **Ensure the Snapshot is enabled**